ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 Metals and the Density of States
 ================================

-This week we'll be discussing the metallic systems and the electronic density of states.
-For metals, there are a couple of complications which mean we have to treat them differently from systems with a non-zero band gap.
+This week we will study the electronic structure of metals and the electronic density of states.
+Solving the Kohn-Sham equation for metals requires some additional considerations compared to the case of semiconductors and insulators which we studied in the last lab.

-As before, all the inpus and scripts you need can be found in `/opt/MSE404-MM/docs/labs/lab05` and you should make a copy of the folder to your home directory.
+As before, all the input files and scripts you need can be found in `/opt/MSE404-MM/docs/labs/lab05` and you should copy this folder to your home directory.

 <!-- <div markdown="span" style="margin: 0 auto; text-align: center"> -->